Skip to Content

 “Landmark College is a very nurturing place.”

 Like other colleges and universities, Landmark College admits a diverse class of students every year.
-Landmark College, however, does not simply admit learners on the spectrum; we have set, as a strategic priority, development and refinement of services that are integrated, progressive, and student-centered.
+Landmark College, however, does not simply admit learners on the autism spectrum; we have set, as a strategic priority, development and refinement of services that are integrated, progressive, and student-centered.

 Specifics